2019 Annual Shareholder Letter

 Performance quoted represents past performance and does not guarantee future results.
 The investment return and principal value of an investment will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance of the funds may be lower or higher than the performance quoted.
 To obtain standardized performance of the funds, and performance as of the most recently completed calendar month, please visit www.mastersfunds.com.

-As always, we thank you for your confidence in the Litman Gregory Masters Funds.
-Our commitment and confidence are reflected in the collective personal investments in the funds by Litman Gregory principals, employees, and the funds’ trustees of over $21 million, as of December 31, 2018.
+As always, we thank you for your continued trust and confidence.
+Our commitment and confidence are reflected in the collective personal investments in the funds by Litman Gregory principals, employees, and the funds’ trustees of over $20 million, as of December 31, 2019.

 Jeremy DeGroot, President and Portfolio Manager